swang41/CarND-Behavioral-Cloning-P3/writeup_template.md

 To augment the data sat, I also flipped images and angles thinking that this would give more data point with bigger steering and symmetrize the distribution of steering angle.
 For example, here is an image that has then been flipped:

-![alt text][image3]
+![alt text][image4]

 Then I randomly brighten the image thinking that color of track two is lighter than track one.
 Randomly brightness may help us with training more generalized model. here is an image that has then been randomly brightened:

-![alt text][image4]
+![alt text][image5]

 Then I randomly horizontally shear the image thinking that this would give more data with more variety of steering angle. here is an image that has then been randomly brightened:

-![alt text][image5]
+![alt text][image6]

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Finally I split the udacity data and some extra data into training and validation data, and feed them into a generator function where random data augmentation will be applied and suppress the number of data with minor angle.
+Then I trained the model with fit_generator and at eporch 14, I got a model which is able to complete both tracks without leaving the road.